Blog

 Defending the power of our states since 2009

-August 16, 2021 by Sean Parnell in Defending the Electoral College
+August 16, 2021 by Sean Parnell in Electoral College

 Key PointsThe Electoral College replaced the already-approved plan to have Congress appoint the president because it ensured the executive would be independent from the legislature, not because of sl…